abdishakurali/garaad/src/types/diagramatics.md

 Importing
-You can use the import statement to import the necessary functions from the library one by one. index.js
+Adiga can use the import statement to import the necessary functions from the library one by one. index.js

 import {square, circle, V2} from 'diagramatics'